Stratification as a general variance reduction method for Markov chain Monte Carlo: Limiting Results as a Rationale for EMUS

 for some \emph{potential} $V$ and \emph{inverse temperature} $\beta > 0$, as in Section~\ref{sec: quantifying sampling error}.
 In this section, we analyze the efficiency of EMUS in the \emph{low temperature limit} as $\beta$ tends to infinity with $V$ fixed.
 We observe that $\pi_\beta$ concentrates at its modes (the minima of $V$) in this limit.
 As a consequence, MCMC methods for sampling $\pi_\beta$ undergo transitions between modes only rarely, which makes direct MCMC sampling increasingly inefficient.
 To be precise, we show that the asymptotic variance of a trajectory average of the overdamped Langevin dynamics increases exponentially with $\beta$ in the worst case.
 On the other hand, we show that the asymptotic variance of the EMUS estimate of the same average increases only polynomially.
 Therefore, EMUS is dramatically more efficient than direct sampling in the low temperature limit.

-We consider the low temperature limit because it provides a convenient sequence of increasingly difficult to sample multimodal distributions: By analyzing EMUS in the low temperature limit, we hope to elucidate its advantages for multimodal problems in general.
+We consider the low temperature limit because it provides a convenient sequence of increasingly difficult to sample multimodal distributions: By analyzing EMUS in the low temperature limit, we hope to clarify its advantages for multimodal problems in general.
 We have no other interest in low temperature.
-In particular, our results are not motivated by statistical mechanics computations at low temperature.

 We now examine the overdamped Langevin dynamics

 in the low temperature limit.
 (The overdamped Langevin dynamics is ergodic for $\pi_\beta$ under certain conditions on $V$; see~\cite{roberts1996exponential} for example.)
 For typical potentials $V$, the generator